orlandomotapires/orlandomotapires/README.md

 # Orlando Mota 👨‍💻

 Hello there!
-I'm Orlando Mota, a passionate Computer Engineering student at SENAI/CIMATEC.
+I'm Orlando Mota, a passionate Computer Engineering student at SENAI CIMATEC.
 I have a deep interest in physics, mathematics and quantum computing.

 ## 📚 About Me

 - 🎓 Studying Computer Engineering at SENAI/CIMATEC.
 - 🖥️ Involved in scientific research at the SENAI CIMATEC in field of Time series at Bio-Signals.
-- 🚀 Working at the LAQCC (Latino America Quantum Computing Center) at SENAI/CIMATEC.
+- 🚀 Working at the QUIIN (Quantum Industrial Inovation) at SENAI CIMATEC.
-- 🌱 Co-founder of the Programming Club Student Iniciative at SENAI/CIMATEC.
+- 🌱 Co-founder of the Programming Club Student Iniciative at SENAI CIMATEC.
 - 🎉 21 years young and always learning!

 ## 🌐 Connect with me: